hoffmanap/housingstrategy/README.md

 **Eligibility:** Between 1 and 3 existing units, inclusive (single-family, duplex, or triplex) — above 3 units SB840 itself governs, so the bonus program isn't available.
 Does not use the underutilization screen (see above) — an earlier version of this tool did, which incorrectly excluded the majority of real candidates (a check against actual parcel data found 61-65% of occupied small-residential parcels exceed the 15% coverage threshold, since that's just what a normal house on a normal lot looks like).

 **Yield — same formula, different cap:**
-1. Compute the buildable envelope: 35 ft height cap (≈3 floors, at a standard ~11.7 ft floor-to-floor height — a local limit below SB840's full 4-floor mandate, part of the city's workaround) × 50% lot coverage × lot area, divided by the adjustable unit size assumption — `envelope units = floor((lot sq ft × 0.5 × 3) / unit size)`.
+1. Compute the buildable envelope: 35 ft height cap (≈3 floors, at a standard ~11.7 ft floor-to-floor height — a local limit below SB840's full 4-floor mandate, part of the city's workaround) × 50% lot coverage × lot area, divided by the adjustable unit size assumption — `envelope units = floor((lot sq ft × 0.5 × 3) / unit size)` — then reduced for required parking land unless "Eliminate Parking Minimums" is active (see "Both programs assume one off-street parking space per unit," above).
 2. Subtract existing units from the envelope first, to get the additional capacity the site can support beyond what's already there.
 3. Cap that additional capacity at **8** (the 4-8 checkbox) or **16** (the 9-16 checkbox) — up to and including that number.